-Router Example with Lookup of Routees
+Router Example with Group of Routees

-Let's take a look at how to use a cluster aware router with lookup of routees.
+Let's take a look at how to use a cluster aware router with a group of routees, i.e. router sending to the paths of the routees.

 The example application provides a service to calculate statistics for a text.
 When some text is sent to the service it splits it into words, and delegates the task to count number of characters in each word to a separate worker, a routee of a router.
 The character count for each word is sent back to an aggregator that calculates the average number of characters per word when all results have been collected.